 Coordination-of-benefits rules are used by most group health plans to determine the order and amount of payment when a member has two or more drug plans.
 When benefits are coordinated, the primary plan typically pays its benefits in full while additional plans (secondary or tertiary plans) normally pay reduced benefits.

-Once HMSA determines the order of payment, we calculate whether there will be any portion for you to pay after your primary plan pays.
-If your secondary plan is an HMSA plan, the amount of payment by your secondary plan will not exceed the amount that would have been paid if it were your only plan.
+Once HMSA determines the order of payment, we calculate whether there’ll be any portion for you to pay after your primary plan pays.
+If your secondary plan is an HMSA plan, the amount of payment by your secondary plan won’t exceed the amount that would’ve been paid if it were your only plan.

 You may have an out-of-pocket cost even after both of your drug plans pay.
 Whether your primary plan is HMSA or another carrier’s plan, your secondary HMSA plan will pay the lesser of the amounts listed below: